 Music therapy is an evidence-based allied health service similar to physical therapy, occupational therapy, and speech language-pathology that uses music as the therapeutic tool to address physical, cognitive, social, emotional, and/or behavioral needs.

 How much does the group cost?

-- Due to a MUSE grant from the Great Lakes Region of the American Music Therapy Association the first two offerings of the group will be free.
+- Due to a MUSE grant from the Great Lakes Region of the American Music Therapy Association the first three offerings of the group will be free.

 - If participating in subsequent offerings the cost of the group is $100 per family which covers all 4 hours.

 - All participants must be willing to complete 4 assessments before the start of the group and following the completion of the group (2 for children, and 2 for parents/caregivers) to help us determine the effectiveness of the group.